seveibar/jac-format/README.md

 ## Motivation

-CSV can be much easier for end users, especially if the end users are not programmers.
+CSVs can be much easier for end users, especially if the end users are not programmers.
 But when converting a file into a CSV, I felt it was annoying to have to come up with some specification and maintain that specification against an internal JSON format.

-The JAC format allows you to easily define a conversion from your JSON format to your CSV format with enough flexibility such that nested JSON structures are still editable, and unimportant details are hidden.
+The JAC format allows you to easily define a conversion from your JSON format to your CSV format with enough flexibility such that nested JSON structures are still editable, and unimportant details are not emphasized (by being grouped in a cell).

 The JAC Format for the [Universal Data Tool](https://github.com/UniversalDataTool/universal-data-tool) to convert the JSON representation to and from readable CSV representations.
 [Here's an example of a `.jac.csv` file](https://github.com/UniversalDataTool/udt-format/blob/master/SAMPLE.udt.csv) output by the Universal Data Tool.